heracpp/x86-ASM/README.md

 # x86-ASM
-; Code based on material from "Reverse Engineering for Everyone" course ; All comments written by me to reflect my own understanding ; Used for educational purposes (debugging & hacking practice)
+; Codes based on material from "Reverse Engineering for Everyone" course by Kevin Thomas ; All comments written by me to reflect my own understanding ; Used for educational purposes (debugging & hacking practice)